 Before Cardiac CT is made available, the only way to assess the degree of narrowing in the coronary arteries was via an invasive (incision required) coronary angiogram which requires the patient to stay in the hospital for a day.

 The risks of a cardiac CT scan include radiation exposure, allergic reactions to the contrast and contrast leaking into the skin.
 These are rare and have an occurrence rate of less 1%.

-The Stress MIBI or Stress Echo is also a non-invasive way of examining the health of the coronary arteries.
+Stress Echo is also a non-invasive way of examining the health of the coronary arteries.

 Metal objects including jewellery, spectacles, dentures and hairpins may affect the CT images and should be left at home or removed before your scan.
 You may also be asked to remove your hearing aids.Before the start of the scan, you will be taught to hold your breath for about 10-15 seconds during the scan.